SamK-RFI/volume-segmantics/README.md

 After installation, two new commands will be available from your terminal whilst your environment is activated, `model-train-2d` and `model-predict-2d`.

 These commands require access to some settings stored in YAML files.
 These need to be located in a directory named `volseg-settings` within the directory where you are running the commands.
-The settings files can be copied from [here](https://github.com/DiamondLightSource/volume-segmantics/releases/download/v0.3.2/volseg-settings.zip).
+The settings files can be copied from [here](https://github.com/rosalindfranklininstitute/volume-segmantics/blob/main/volseg-settings).

 The file `2d_model_train_settings.yaml` can be edited in order to change training parameters such as number of epochs, loss functions, evaluation metrics and also model and encoder architectures.
 The file `2d_model_predict_settings.yaml` can be edited to change parameters such as the prediction "quality" e.g "low" quality refers to prediction of the volume segmentation by taking images along a single axis (images in the (x,y) plane).
 For "medium" and "high" quality, predictions are done along 3 axes and in 12 directions (3 axes, 4 rotations) respectively, before being combined by maximum probability.
+Check normalisation settings carefully for your intended use, different datasets may require different choices from the default.
+Double-check that the prediction normalisation settings match those used for training.

 ### For training a 2d model on a 3d image volume and corresponding labels
 Run the following command.
 Input files can be in HDF5 or multi-page TIFF format.